Caregiving often becomes a full-time equivalent commitment

 Self-Care Is Not Selfish

 Caregiver burnout is real and can compromise your ability to provide care.
-Taking care of yourself isn’t optional—it’s essential for sustaining your caregiving over months or years.
+Taking care of yourself isn’t optional.
+It’s essential for sustaining your caregiving over months or years.

 Caregiver burnout is real and can compromise your ability to provide care.
 Taking care of yourself isn’t selfish.
 It’s necessary.